Supplies Needed for 4th Grade

 My America: Corey’s Underground Railroad Diary by Sharon Dennis Wyeth

-Welcome back and welcome to our new students – Natalie, Kiara and Karisma!
+Welcome back and welcome to our new students – Thomas and Shally!
 Fourth grade is off to a great start.
 All the children are enthusiastic and eager to tackle the year.
 I am looking forward to a very productive year.
 Our class motto is “ALWAYS DO YOUR BEST.”
 I will encourage them to put forth their best efforts in everything they do.

 Here are a few things you should know about grade 4.

 There is no morning recess in 4th grade, however, I do give the children a 10-15 minute snack break to stretch, walk around, socialize and use the bathroom.
 Please pack a nutritious snack for their mid-morning break.
 We have lunch recess at 11:15 and lunch at 11:35.
-Gym class is on Tuesday, music is on Wednesday, library is Tuesday and Art is on Thursday.
+Gym class is on Tuesday, music is on Wednesday, library and art are on Thursday.